 Used topically, liquorice root extract shows promise for reducing itching in limited eczema trials.
-Add a few drops to coconut oil or homemade itch creams for best results.
+Add a few drops to coconut oil or homemade itch creams for the best results.

 9. Omega-3 Fatty Acids

-Researchers from Norwegian University of Science and Technology have found that when fish is introduced into the diet of young children by the age of 9 months, and fish is eaten weekly, the risk for developing eczema reduces dramatically.
+Researchers from the Norwegian University of Science and Technology have found that when fish is introduced into the diet of young children by the age of 9 months, and fish is eaten weekly, the risk for developing eczema reduces dramatically.
 Including foods rich in Omega-3s to prevent eczema should be considered.
 During a flare, these foods are a great eczema treatment that will boost immune system function and speed healing.

 Probiotics may help prevent eczema in infants and decrease the severity of flares, research shows.
 In fact, mothers who take probiotics during pregnancy and while breastfeeding may prevent eczema from developing in their children.
 During an eczema outbreak and to prevent future flares, taking a high-quality probiotic supplement of 24–100 billion organisms daily should be considered.

 In addition to the intense itching, eczema commonly causes anxiety, depression, frustration and poor sleep.
 Lavender essential oil is an eczema treatment proven to help reduce these common symptoms that can help heal dry skin.
 Add 10 drops to 1 tablespoon of coconut oil or almond oil, and gently rub it into the skin.
 The aroma can help facilitate sleep when itching is often at its worst.

 Taking 400IU of vitamin E daily can help to speed healing by reducing inflammation.
 In addition, the topical application of vitamin E may help to relieve the itch and prevent scarring.